Sensu (“we”, “us” or “our”) are committed to protecting and respecting your privacy.

 We may collect and process the following data about you in operating the website and performing any of our services and treatment(s):

-- Information you give us (including information you give to Clinical Directors, Specialists, Dentists, Hygienists and Orthodontic Therapists who are contracted to work for us).
+- Information you give us (including information you give to our Clinical Lead, Specialists, Dentists, Hygienists and Orthodontic Therapists who are contracted to work for us).
 You may give us information about you by filling in forms on our website www.sensu.co.uk or any website wholly owned by Sensu, or by corresponding with us by phone, email, in person or otherwise.

 - Personal data is obtained when a patient joins the practice, when a patient is referred to the practice and when a patient subscribes to an email list.